Criminal Defense Lawyer in Salt Lake City

 Backed by Nearly Three Decades of Legal Experience

-I served as a Criminal Justice Act panel attorney for the Superior Court in Washington, D.C., for six years.
-During that time I received scores of appointments for serious misdemeanors and felonies for juvenile and adult defendants.
-In a case involving a charge of armed carjacking (which carried a mandatory minimum sentence upon conviction of 15 years), I was able to persuade the jury that my client was only guilty of the unauthorized use of a motor vehicle.
-My client received a sentence of only 18 to 54 months.
-One of these cases involved a second degree murder for vehicular homicide.
-Many cases involved distribution of controlled substances.
+Ted served as a Criminal Justice Act (CJA) panel attorney for the superior court in Washington, D.C., for six years.
+During that time, he received scores of appointments for serious misdemeanors and felonies for juvenile and adult defendants.
+In a case involving a charge of armed carjacking (which carried a mandatory minimum sentence upon conviction of 15 years), Ted was able to persuade the jury that his client was only guilty of the unauthorized use of a motor vehicle.
+His client received a sentence of only 18 to 54 months.
+One of these cases involved a second-degree murder for vehicular homicide.
+Many cases involved the distribution of controlled substances.

 Keep Abreast of Developments

 Ted feels that he is eminently qualified to represent a defendant in any misdemeanor or felony case in the state of Utah—either state or federal.
 He stays abreast of developments in criminal law by purchasing or attending continuing legal education courses in this subject area through national courses, including those offered by the National Association of Criminal Defense Lawyers.

 Ted has also served as an assistant public defender in the state of Virginia for a period of time.
 While serving as a public defender in Virginia, he also represented scores of clients in both juvenile and adult cases involving serious misdemeanors and felonies.